hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 to emit different events based on whether the positive or negative case failed. ("assumptions" are introduced below.)

-there can only be one `if` expression per operation expression. this is a design choice, because it would be ambiguous what the boolean semantics are for multiple `if` statements (AND or OR?).
+there can only be one `if` expression per imperative phrase. this is a design choice, because it would be ambiguous what the boolean semantics are for multiple `if` statements (AND or OR?).

-however note that there *can* be multiple `if` expressions in an edit expression (max one per operation expression).
+however note that there *can* be multiple `if` expressions in an edit expression (max one per imperative phrase).